codingben/maple-fighters/src/character-service/README.md

 Follow these instructions to create an image and run a container:

-1. Build a docker image:
+1. Build a docker image (The image size should be around 78.4MB):
 ```bash
 make build
 ```